pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 agreed to abide by the laws that would be created.
 A brilliant example of self-organization to meet a critical need.[^gardiner]

+The agreement to come together and unite instead of doing it all separately and individually was such as simple thing, yet so far-reaching in its consequences.
+And it was good they did this, because they needed everyone that was able to help make it through that first winter.

 ## Our great decision

 We also face a critical decision at this point in time.
-Our choice is not about winter survival in a cold bay in New England, but it could be thought as a new land or frontier, a place that we don't fully understand yet, but full of promise and potential.
+Our choice is not about winter survival in a cold bay in New England, but it _could be thought_ as a new land or frontier, a place that we don't fully understand yet, but full of promise and potential.
 There is certainly a need for _better ordering_ and _preservation_, and plenty of _ends aforesaid_.
 We may ask ourselves, what's wrong with just going at this on our own?
 There is so much potential out there,